Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

 # Migration to Azure Active Directory (RBAC)
-Sentry is the authorization method for the Hadoop cluster and is base on ACL's and Role Base Access Control (RBAC) and as the Azure mothod for authorization is Azure Active Directory which is base on RBAC the migration approach is direct.
+Sentry is the authorization method for the Hadoop cluster and is base on ACL's and Role Base Access Control (RBAC) and as the Azure method for authorization is Azure Active Directory which is base on RBAC the migration approach is direct.

 First what we can do is to get all the sentry policies following this procedure: https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=61309948